Technical Tips & Tricks

 We’ve discovered that it may not be that straightforward to cut and paste from Word into Moodle.
 Some issues include:

-- Coding is automatically added to your post which may or may not be visible to you until you post
+- Coding that is automatically added to your post which may or may not be visible to you until you post

 As such, if you decide to cut/copy a selection and paste into Moodle, we recommend to: